hsutter/gcpp/README.md

 - See [Implementation notes](#implementation-notes) for limitations on iterator navigation using invalidated iterators.

 - Note: `deferred_allocator` relies on C++11's allocator extensions to support "fancy" user-defined pointer types.
 It does not work with pre-C++11 standard libraries, which required `allocator::pointer` to be a raw pointer type.
-If you are using Microsoft Visual C++, the current implementation of gcpp requires Visual Studio 2015 Update 3 (or later); it does not work on Update 2 which did not yet have enough fancy pointer support.
+If you are using Microsoft Visual C++ (the only compiler I've tried so far), the current implementation of gcpp requires Visual Studio 2015 Update 3 (or later); it does not work on Update 2 which did not yet have enough fancy pointer support.

-## Object lifetime guidance: For C++17 and for the gcpp library
+## Object lifetime guidance

 The following summarizes the best practices we should already teach for expressing object lifetimes in C++17, and at the end adds a potential new fallback option to consider something along these lines.